 There are many other sub-branches of the Electronics Engineering discipline like Analog Circuit designing, Robotics, ASIC designing, Programmable logic engineering, etc. which are also sought-after fields.

 Roles and responsibilities of an Electronics Engineer

 The role of an electronics engineer or the key skillset is

-• To understand and jot down the specifications of a product requirement in whole and design a model product which is user-friendly and eco friendly if it draws or outputs any natural component.
+• To understand and jot down the specifications of a product requirement in whole and design a model product that is user-friendly and eco-friendly if it draws or outputs any natural component.

-• To design, install and maintain the telecommunication devices and system with the expertise in engineering technology, science and maths.
+• To design, install and maintain telecommunication devices and systems with expertise in engineering technology, science, and maths.

 • To design and maintain control systems used to monitor systems or processes in many different industrial areas.